huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

 :-----------------------:|:-------------------------:
 ![](/figure/Tracking/sdf.jpg) |  ![](/figure/Tracking/heatmap.jpg)

-To calculate signed distance function efficiently, you can read [[6]](#6)
+To calculate the signed distance function efficiently, you can read [[6]](#6)

 ### Generative Model

 It is extremely challenging if there is no assumption for an inverse problem like this.
-To reduce the complexity of the problem, Victor et al [[1]](#1) proposed a graphical model.
+To reduce the complexity of the problem, Victor et al. [[1]](#1) proposed a graphical model.
 Let's have a look at it:

 ![Graphical Model](/figure/Tracking/graphical_model.jpg)